 Andre Kalil, MD, is an assistant professor of medicine at the University of Nebraska, College of Medicine, Omaha, Nebraska.
 Kalil received his medical degree from the Universidade Federal de Pelotas in Pelotas, RS, Brazil.
 He completed his residency at the Hospital Santa Casa de Misericórdia in Porto Alegre, RS, Brazil, as well as at the Jackson Memorial Medical Center/Miami VA Medical Center in Miami, Florida, where he was the chief resident.

 In addition, he completed clinical and research fellowships in infectious diseases at the Massachusetts General Hospital of Harvard University in Boston, Massachusetts, as well as in critical care medicine at the National Institutes of Health in Bethesda, Maryland.
 Kalil worked as the director of the intensive care unit at Santa Rita Hospital, and later served as a clinical research physician at Eli and Lilly, and as clinical assistant professor of medicine at Indiana University.

-He is currently an assistant professor of medicine and associate director of the Immunocompromised Host Program at the University of Nebraska.
-Dr Kalil is a member of several professional organizations, including the American College of Physicians, the Massachusetts Medical Society, the Society of Critical Care Medicine, and the Infectious Diseases Society of America.
+Kalil is currently an assistant professor of medicine and associate director of the Immunocompromised Host Program at the University of Nebraska.
+He is a member of several professional organizations, including the American College of Physicians, the Massachusetts Medical Society, the Society of Critical Care Medicine and the Infectious Diseases Society of America.